SixArm/pitch-deck-template/README.md

 * Customer Concentration Risk: revenue of largest customers / total revenue.

-### Power Effects Slide
+### Power + Effects

-* Platform power and network effects: when more users use it, it improves.
+* Platform power + network effects: when more users use it, it improves.

-* Promotion power and viral effects: how it spreads from one user to another.
+* Promotion power + viral effects: how it spreads from one user to another.

-* Protection power and moat effects: defensibility of acquisition and retention.
+* Protection power + moat effects: defensibility of acquisition and retention.

-* Production power and scale effects: when growth increases, costs decrease.
+* Production power + scale effects: when growth increases, costs decrease.

-* Propeller power and flywheel effects: how loops increase lift and momentum.
+* Propeller power + flywheel effects: how loops increase lift and momentum.

-### Pirate Metrics Slide
+### Pirate Metrics

 * Acquisition: How are people discovering our product or company?